digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

 - `Permanent key`: A `namespace root signing key <https://docs.daml.com/canton/usermanual/identity_management.html#identity-setup-guide>`_ is a permanent key.
 It cannot be rotated without losing the namespace, as the namespace is identified by the fingerprint of the signing key.
 This is an architectural feature.

 Long-term and permanent keys are by default stored in clear.
-Canton can, :ref:`if enabled <kms_setup>`, offer confidentiality at rest for these private keys.
+Canton can, :ref:`if enabled <kms_overview>`, offer confidentiality at rest for these private keys.
 Short-term keys do not require additional protection because they are derived from a secret that is already transmitted and stored in an encrypted form using a long-term public encryption key.